-There is no pension transfer tax payable in the UK
+There is now a 25% pension transfer tax payable in the UK

 The New Zealand government introduced a new system of taxation on the transfer of foreign pensions to New Zealand in April 2014.
 This system allows people a four year window from when they become a resident in New Zealand to transfer their foreign pensions to New Zealand tax free.
 This legislation compares favourably to the Australian regulations that only allow a six month tax free transfer window.